virtual-labs/exp-file-format-converter-au/experiment/theory.md

 &nbsp;

-### Description on Sequence File Formats in Bioinformatics
+### Some Sequence File Formats in Bioinformatics

-As discussed, in the field of bioinformatics, there were many different file formats exists to store DNA and protein sequence information.
-DNA and RNA use 1 letter codes that represents the bases (A Adenine, T, Thymine, Uracil (U) in RNA instead of T, G-Guanine and C-Cytosine,) in a sequence format.
-Proteins are molecules with amino acids as building blocks and each protein differ from other with respect to their amino acid sequence.
-Amino acids were represented either by three-letter codes or by one-letter codes.G (Glycine Gly), P (Proline Pro), A (Alanine Ala),  V (Valine Val), L (Leucine Leu), I (Isoleucine Ile), M (Methionine Met), C (Cysteine Cys), F (Phenylalanine Phe), Y (Tyrosine Tyr), W (Tryptophan Trp), H (Histidine His), K (Lysine Lys), R (Arginine Arg), Q (Glutamine Gln), N (Asparagine Asn), E (Glutamic Acid Glu), D (Aspartic Acid Asp), S (Serine Ser), T (Threonine Thr).
+As discussed, in the field of bioinformatics, there were many different file formats exist to store DNA, RNA, and protein sequence information.
+DNA and RNA use 1-letter codes that represent the bases (A Adenine, T, Thymine, Uracil (U) in RNA instead of T, G-Guanine, and C-Cytosine,) in a sequence format.
+Proteins are molecules with amino acids as building blocks, and each protein differs from others with respect to its amino acid sequence.
+Amino acids were represented either by three-letter codes or by one-letter codes.
+G (Glycine Gly), P (Proline Pro), A (Alanine Ala),  V (Valine Val), L (Leucine Leu), I (Isoleucine Ile), M (Methionine Met), C (Cysteine Cys), F (Phenylalanine Phe), Y (Tyrosine Tyr), W (Tryptophan Trp), H (Histidine His), K (Lysine Lys), R (Arginine Arg), Q (Glutamine Gln), N (Asparagine Asn), E (Glutamic Acid Glu), D (Aspartic Acid Asp), S (Serine Ser), T (Threonine Thr).

 Example of a DNA sequence: **ATCGGTGACTATCGCATCGTTAACCTCTT**

-Example of a Protein sequence:  **GIVEQCCTSICSLYQLENYCN **
+Example of a Protein sequence: **GIVEQCCTSICSLYQLENYCN**